gabetedja/analysis-of-league-of-legends-top-vs-bot/README.md

 It could superficially be argued that the data is MAR since missingness is tied to the gameid.
 However, the reason why the non ESPORTSTMNT games have missing data is because they were not broadcasted and the data is likely missing by design (MD) as those features were never intended to be recorded for scrim games.
 The data isn't MCAR because the data isn't missing independent of any context, nor is it NMAR because it isn't missing due to the value themselves.

 # Hypothesis Testing
-This hypothesis test aims to answer whether or not bot lane
+This hypothesis test aims to answer whether or not top lane or bot lane is more optimal to strongside by analyzing their winrates via a hypothesis test.

 #### Null Hypothesis:
 There is no statistically significant winrate difference between strongsiding bot and strongsiding top, and they are equally viable strategies.